This page contains general information for parents and students about charter schools.

 A public school cannot withhold student records from an adult student or the guardian of a minor student.
 If you have a legal claim to the records, you may submit a request in writing to the school.
 The law requires that a school respond promptly to a written request.
 For more information on how to file a complaint, please contact or visit the website for the Office of the Attorney General.

-If you need to get student records from a charter school that is no longer in operation, visit the Region XIII website.
+If you need to get student records from a charter school that is no longer in operation, please check this list first.
+If your school is on this list, visit the Region XIII website.
 Complete the form on their website to request a copy of your records.
 You can also submit a public information request to TEA to request any information the school submitted on your behalf.
+If your school is not on the list, please contact the Division of Charter School Administration to determine the disposition of those records.
+You may also use the link above to request information from the TEA that the school submitted.

 The commissioner has the authority to close charter schools that do not meet certain criteria.
 For instance, charter schools that do not meet annual state academic and financial standards may be subject to closure.
 Parents/guardians may find the FAQs (PDF) helpful in the event of a charter closure.